John Henry Lefroy: Biography

 Lefroy remained in Toronto until 1853, continuing his observations and managing the observatory.
 On 16 April 1846, he married his first wife Emily Mary, a daughter of Sir John Robinson, 1st Baronet, of Toronto; they had two daughters and two sons.
 Lefroy also helped found the Royal Canadian Institute, where he was the first vice-president in 1851/52 and then president in 1852/53.
 Before his return to London, he managed the transfer of the Toronto Magnetic and Meteorological Observatory to the provincial government.

 Upon his return to London in April 1853, Lefroy held various office positions in the British Army.
 He became involved in the army reform, and in that function corresponded from 1855 to 1868 with Florence Nightingale.
 During the Crimean War he began the negotiations that would eventually see the Dardanelles Gun being gifted to Britain.
 Later, he became Inspector General of army schools and finally in 1868 director of the Ordnance Office.
 In 1859 his wife died, and on 12 September the following year he married his second wife Charlotte Anna née Dundas (widow of Col. Armine Mountain).
-When he retired from the army in 1870 with the honorary rank of Major General, he entered the Colonial Service (now the Foreign and Commonwealth Office and was appointed Governor of Bermuda from 1871 to 1877.
+When he retired from the army in 1870 with the honorary rank of Major General, he entered the Colonial Service (now the Foreign and Commonwealth Office and was appointed Governor and Commander-in-Chief of Bermuda from 1871 to 1877.
+These positions, always held together, were reserved for military officers as Bermuda was an Imperial fortress and the most important British naval and military base in the Western Hemisphere, with the Governor in his role of Commander-in-Chief, or General Officer Commanding, having control of the large regular army garrison.
 He left this position due to illness and returned to England, but later served as Administrator of Tasmania from 21 October 1880 to 7 December 1881.